tawkeer1/healthCareSystem/README.md

 # Features
 - User Authentication(spring security basic auth)
-- Role Based Authorization(doctor can only access /api/doctor and patient /api/patient)
+- Role Based Authorization(doctor can only access /api/doctor and patient can only access /api/patient)
 - mysql database to store users and mongodb to store prescriptions
 - Global Exception Handler
 - Aspect Oriented Programming(AOP) for logging the booking of appointments and prescription updates.